-RingCentral Coliseum
+Oakland Coliseum

 * * *

-RingCentral Coliseum is still the home of the Oakland Athletics and select other events.
+The Oakland Coliseum is still the home of the Oakland Athletics and select other events.
 But doesn’t have many nice things said or written about it these days.

 It is an aging concrete stadium full of problems.
 It was the last remaining stadium in the U.S. to house both an MLB and an NFL team.
 It was once considered a nice little park to watch baseball until a mid-90s renovation that lured back the NFL turned it into a hideous Franken-stadium and introduced the term “Mount Davis” into our sports vocabulary.

-Amid that ominous backdrop, why trek to Oakland and see an event at RingCentral Coliseum?
+Amid that ominous backdrop, why trek to Oakland and see an event at the Coliseum?
 Well, it’s easily accessible, for one thing.
 You’ll meet some of the most passionate and knowledgeable fans baseball has to offer, even if recent hard times have left them a little jaded.
-And hey, look hard enough and you’ll see that it has a few charms, too.

-Getting to the stadium
+Getting to the Oakland Coliseum

-Look at it on a map and you might think to yourself that RingCentral Coliseum isn’t a hard place to get to, and you wouldn’t be wrong.
-The stadium sits on a plot of land officially known as the Oakland-Alameda County Coliseum Complex, which also includes Oracle Arena (which itself was once known as the Oakland Coliseum Arena — confusing, huh?), and the two venues lie alongside Interstate 880, the major freeway that runs through Oakland and leads to the Bay Bridge crossing into San Francisco.
+Look at it on a map and you might think to yourself that the Oakland Coliseum isn’t a hard place to get to, and you wouldn’t be wrong.
+The stadium is officially known as the Oakland-Alameda County Coliseum and sits on a plot of land officially known as the Oakland-Alameda County Coliseum Complex, which also includes Oakland Arena (formerly known as Oracle Arena, the one-time home of the Golden State Warriors).

-So driving is pretty direct — take 880 to Hegenberger Road — though traffic in that area around the time fans would be trying to get to games is always a crapshoot, so be sure to allot extra time for yourself for driving and parking at an RingCentral Coliseum event.
+So driving is pretty direct — take 880 to Hegenberger Road — though traffic in that area around the time fans would be trying to get to games is always a crapshoot, so be sure to allot extra time for yourself for driving and parking at an Oakland Coliseum event.

 One of the definite positives of the stadium is its proximity to public transit — both BART and Amtrak have stations at the Coliseum’s doorstep, and the stations are conveniently named “Coliseum” so you can’t get confused.